GIS4DEV/GIS4DEV.github.io/_lessons/01-githubpages.md

 In this lesson, we will learn how to publish to a website using GitHub pages with Jekyll themes.

 Lost documents, collaboration mishaps, go on [Git: git-scm.com](https://git-scm.com/).
+Git is open-source software code for version controlling digital repositories.
+GitHub is one of many proprietary companies offering services implementing Git, making it more convenient to use and providing web servers for backing up and sharing repositories.

 https://desktop.github.com/ GitHub software to run Git on with a GUI on your Desktop https://pages.github.com/